Apple's cheaper 8GB iPhone 5C is now on sale

-We learned yesterday that Apple would be launching an 8GB version of its all-plastic iPhone 5C today, and it's done just that - although only in select regions including Australia and Europe, and with little fanfare.
+We learned yesterday that Apple would be launching an 8GB version of its all-plastic iPhone 5C today, and it's done just that - although only in select regions including Europe and Australia and with little fanfare.

-If you head over to the Australian version of the Apple Store you'll now see the 8GB 5C lining up alongside its 16GB and 32GB brothers, sporting a price tag AU$679 - AU$60 less than the next size up.
+If you head over to the British or Australian version of the Apple Store you'll now see the 8GB 5C lining up alongside its 16GB and 32GB brothers, sporting a price tag of £429, AU$679 (around $499) - that's £40 and AU$60 less than the next size up.

 It may not be the super cheap iPhone we've all been waiting for, but at least the 8GB iPhone 5C is another step in the right direction by the Cupertino firm.